Pirate-960/Reversi-Game/README.md

 python Othello_v1.py
 ```

 Follow the prompts to select the game mode, AI settings, and make moves.
+Gameplay will be recorded and saved as a video file (e.g., `othello_gameplay_<timestamp>.mp4`).

 ---